PedroBern/react-native-collapsible-tab-view/documentation/README_TEMPLATE.md

 ### useAnimatedTabIndex

-Returns an animated value representing the current tab index, as a floating point number.
+The `useAnimatedTabIndex` hook returns an animated value representing the current tab index.
+This value is a floating-point number because the tab view can be in between panes while swiping.

 ```tsx
 const tabIndex = useAnimatedTabIndex()